plainblack/Lacuna-Server-Open/docker/README.md

 ### tle-server

+This is slightly different to the above, when it runs it puts you into a bash shell to allow you to run commands.

+    $ ./run_tle_server.sh

+This puts you into the container, at directory

+    /data/Lacuna-Server/bin

-This is the Server Code.
-You can start and restart your development server from within this container.
-This will put you into the Docker container in the bash shell.
-Normally you will just run the command
+You can start and restart your development web server from within this container.
+There are a number of commands you have to run the first time (see below) but normally to start and stop your server code you just do the following.

-    $ ./startdev
+    $ ./startdev.sh

+NOTE: On a Windows environment, this can give the following error

+    : syntax error at (eval 11) line 1, near "package Plack::Sandbox::2fdata_2fLacuna_2dServer_2fbin_2flacuna_2epsgi

+I have no idea why!
+If so then just type the contents of the startdev.sh script and run it directly from the command line. e.g.

+    plackup --env development --server Plack::Handler::Standalone --app lacuna.psgi

-But there are a few things you need to do first (see below, Initial Configuration).
+But, as I said, the first time there are some setup things to do first. (see below)

 ## Initial configuration